stanfordmed/vscode-multiline-string-editor/README.md

 To install this plugin, download [this file](https://github.com/stanfordmed/vscode-multiline-string-editor/raw/susom-wdl/multiline-string-editor-0.0.2.vsix) use the "Install from VSIX" menu option in the Extensions view.

-To make a keyboard shortcut, open the command pallete (cmd-shift-P)type "Edit as multiline string" and click the gear icon.
+To make a keyboard shortcut, open the command pallete (cmd-shift-P) and type "Edit as multiline string" and click the gear icon.
 Suggestion shortcut: `cmd-m`.

 (Original README.md below)